LiskArchive/lisk-build/README.md

 # Lisk Build

-A native package building tool for the Lisk - Delegate & Developer Edition.
+A binary package building tool for [Lisk](https://lisk.io/).
 Allows automated compilation of binary packages, with support for multiple posix-based operating systems.

 Please read [Installing Lisk (from Binaries)](https://github.com/lisk/lisk-docs/blob/master/BinaryInstall.md) if you are merely looking to install Lisk, onto an already supported operating system / architecture.